 Am I right?

 And fourth, American grammar is different from other variations of English grammar.
-We have some rules (especially those concerning the use of quotation marks), some spelling (humor or humour, realize or realise), and some usage differences that are just part of our way of speaking or writing.
+We have some punctuation rules (especially those concerning the use of quotation marks) and some spelling (humor or humour, realize or realise) and usage differences that are just part of our way of speaking or writing.

 As we are more and more a global community, we often see articles written in a different version, and if we’re not sure about our own system, we can get confused about what we’re supposed to do here.

-So the burning question: Why do I teach American grammar?
+So the burning question: Why do I teach American grammar rules?

-I teach American grammar and usage so my clients will look and sound as smart as they are.
+I teach American grammar and usage rules, so writers will look and sound as smart as they are.
 It’s that simple.